Trinity College Dublin: Fellows and Scholars

-The Board
+Board

-Aside from the provost, Fellows and Scholars, Trinity College has a Board (dating from 1637), which carries out general governance.
-Originally the Board consisted of the provost and Senior Fellows only.
+Aside from the Provost, Fellows and Scholars, Trinity College has a Board (dating from 1637), which carries out general governance.
+Originally the Board consisted of the Provost and Senior Fellows only.
 There were seven Senior Fellows, defined as those seven fellows that had served longest, Fellowship at that time being for life, unless resigned.

-Over the years a representational element was added, for example by having elected representatives of the Junior Fellows and of those professors who were not Fellows, with the last revision before Irish Independence being made by Royal Letters Patent in 1911.
+Over the years, a representational element was added, for example by having elected representatives of the Junior Fellows and of those professors who were not Fellows, with the last revision before Irish Independence being made by Royal Letters Patent in 1911.
 At that time there were, as well as the Senior Fellows, two elected representatives of those professors who were not Fellows and elected representatives of the Junior Fellows.
 Over the years, while formal revision did not take place, partly due to the complexity of the process, a number of additional representatives were added to the Board but as "observers" and not full voting members.
 These included representatives of academic staff who were not Fellows, and representatives of students.

-In practice all attending Board meetings were treated as equals, with votes, while not common, taken by a show of hands.
+In practice, all attending the Board meetings were treated as equals, with votes, while not common, were taken by a show of hands.
 But it remained the case that legally only the full members of the Board could have their votes recorded and it was mere convention that they always ratified the decision taken by the show of hands.